BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - MAY open channels in batches, opening multiple channels in one transaction.
   - In this case, the LSP MUST still ensure that the funding transaction gets confirmed after a maximum of `confirms_within_blocks` after the client payment completed.

+> **Rationale `confirms_within_blocks`** We use `confirms_within_blocks` instead of `fee_rate` to allow the LSP to batch the channel.
+For example, if a client orders a channel within 5 blocks, the LSP may wait to publish the funding transaction for 3 blocks to batch channels and add a fee to the funding transaction to ensure it confirms within 2 blocks.

 ### 5 Channel Object